adnichols/docker-spoon/README_config.md

   ".ssh/config"
 ]
 ```

 NOTE: this does not create any required parent directories on the
-destination system unless they are copied into place, for example like
+destination system unless they are copied into place, for example the
-the .ssh directory in the example above.
+.ssh directory in the example above.

 #### add_authorized_keys
 Forms: